 If you grew up in the state of Maine, you probably know these flowers as Stinking Benjamins.
 It is easy to understand the "stinking" portion of the name, as this trillium emits the odor of rotting carrion to attract the flies it needs for pollination.
 However, I have often wondered how it got the name Benjamin.
-Like many words in the English language it comes to use via a corruption of an ancient word.
+Like many words in the English language Benjamin comes to us via a corruption of an ancient word.
 It appears that Benjoin was the name of an ingredient taken from flowers in Sumatra that was used to make perfume.
 Hence the name Stinking Benjamin was attributed to this lovely flower.
 In some locations Stinking Benjamin applies to other trilliums, too, but in my part of Maine we reserve the name for the red trillium.

 The red trillium (Trillium erectus) is also known as purple trillium or wake-robin.
 The name wake-robin may be derived from either the fact that the trillium blooms at about the same time robins return, or may be named after similar European flower.
 Native Americans referred to it as birthwort or birthroot, as it was used to induce labor and treat female problems.